LuksFay/portfolio/README.md

 # Portfolio 💼️
-This is the code of my portfolio page made with React.js, Sass, FontAwesome & Google Fonts.
+This is the code of my portfolio page made with React.js, Sass, iTyped, FontAwesome & Google Fonts.

 # Current phase
 Developtment phase ⚙️